Rank-deficient representations in the Theta correspondence over finite fields arise from quantum codes: Technical background

 The set of $\mathcal{N}$-weights decomposes into a union of orbits under the action $B \mapsto C B C^t$, $C \in \GL(X)$.
 This follows from the fact that $\mathcal{D}$ normalizes $\mathcal{N}$:

-so that $\mu(S_C)\Phi$ carries the $\mathcal{N}$-weight $C^{-t} B C$.
-It is well-known that the orbits are labelled by the rank and the discriminant and the discriminant of $B$ (i.e.\ the square class of the determinant of $B$ up to its kernel -- c.f.\ Section~\ref{sec:orthogonal})
+so that if $\Phi$ carries the $\mathcal{N}$-weight $B$, then $\pi(S_C)\Phi$ is associated with the $\mathcal{N}$-weight $C^{-t} B C$.
+From the theory of quadratic forms, it is well-known that the orbits are labelled by the rank and the discriminant of $B$ (c.f.\ Section~\ref{sec:orthogonal}).

-The \emph{rank of $\mu$} is the maximum of the rank taken over the $\mathcal{N}$-spectrum.
-If all $\mathcal{N}$-weights of maximal rank have the same discriminant $d$, $\mu$ is said to have \emph{discriminant} or \emph{type $d$}.
+The \emph{rank of $\pi$} is the maximum of the rank taken over the $\mathcal{N}$-spectrum.
+If all $\mathcal{N}$-weights of maximal rank have the same discriminant $d$, $\pi$ is said to have \emph{discriminant} or \emph{type $d$}.

 As an example, we compute the $\mathcal{N}$-spectrum of the oscillator representation.
-By Eq.~(\ref{eqn:N oscillator}), the delta functions $\{\delta_y \,|\, y\in X^*\}$ diagonalize the restriction of $\mu_V$ to $\mathcal{N}$.
+By Eq.~\eqref{eqn:N oscillator}, the delta functions $\{\delta_y \;|\; y\in X^*\}$ diagonalize the restriction of $\mu_V$ to $\mathcal{N}$.
 We can re-write

 The map $B=2^{-1}\,y\otimes y$ is the most general form of a symmetric map $X\to X^*$ of rank $\leq 1$ and of discriminant $\ell_2$.
 Since $\pm y$ lead to the same $B$, the $\mathcal{N}$-spectrum consists of the following $\GL(X)$-orbits: $\{0\}$ occurs once, and the set of non-zero rank-1 $B$'s of discriminant $\ell_2$ occurs twice.